Loading...

 Include Healthy Fats

-Add a small serving of avocado or a handful of nuts to your meal.
-Healthy fats can help slow down the absorption of carbohydrates.
+Add a small portion of healthy fats, such as avocado or a handful of nuts, to your meal.
+This can slow down the absorption of carbohydrates.

 Increase Fiber Intake

-Pair your meal with a side of leafy greens or a small salad.
-High-fiber foods can help moderate blood sugar levels.
+Pair your meal with a side of non-starchy vegetables like spinach, broccoli, or a mixed green salad.
+These are high in fiber and can help stabilize blood sugar levels.

 Exercise Post-Meal